Remember 11: The Age of Infinity: Development

 The game was directed by Takumi Nakazawa, while Kotaro Uchikoshi was in charge of the scenario writing, and Hidari designed the characters.
 The game was originally conceived by Nakazawa in May 2002, at the end of the development of Ever17: The Out of Infinity; he planned the plot together with Uchikoshi in January 2003.
 The first game in the Infinity series, Never7: The End of Infinity, had a focus on dating, with light science fiction elements, but as the science fiction elements were positively received by reviewers, the series gradually moved away from the dating aspects; with Remember 11, the focus was entirely on science fiction, with no dating elements at all.
 Like other entries in the series, the game was designed to be open to speculation and multiple interpretations.
 Several characters in the game were based on Jungian archetypes: Kokoro and Satoru represent the anima and animus, respectively; Mayuzumi represents the persona; Yomogi represents the wise old man; Utsumi represents the great mother; Inubushi represents the shadow; and Yuni represents the trickster.

 At first, the game was titled Parasite, and was meant to be unrelated to the Infinity series, but when development began in May 2003, it was codenamed Project Infinity 3.
 In September of the same year, they added the subtitle The Age of Infinity.
 Development was troubled by creative differences between Nakazawa and Uchikoshi; Nakazawa was unhappy with Uchikoshi's idea for the game's ending, and had a different ending in mind, which they were having disagreements over.
 They also did not have the time to write everything that they had wanted, so they ended up with an ending that Uchikoshi described as only being half-finished.
-At the time of the game's release, a sequel was planned, which would have included a conclusion to the game's story.
 In 2013, Uchikoshi looked back on the game, saying that while he would have liked to rewrite some portions of the scenario that he felt were boring or that did not advance the story much, he would not have changed or added anything in terms of the content of the game; he felt that his ending was still in the story, and still felt happy with it.
+In 2025 he stated that the game was incomplete and that if it were to be rereleased it would need to be reworked.